Best No-Exam Life Insurance Companies in 2026

 Ethos

-- Quick Snapshot: No-exam term life insurance up to about $3 million; online application with instant decisions – just answer a few health questions.
+- Quick snapshot: No-exam term life insurance up to about $3 million; online application with instant decisions.
+Applicants answer just a few health questions.

 - Stand-out features: Entirely digital process; coverage available quickly.
-A variety of coverage options from various insurance companies, including term, whole life, and index universal life.
+A variety of coverage options from various insurance companies, including term, whole life, and indexed universal life.

 - Best for: Applicants who want a fast, online-first experience.